logicalclocks/hops-docs/docs/user_guide/hopsworks/jobs.rst

 - Docker image: The location of the Docker image.
 Currently only publicly accessible docker registries are supported.
 - Docker command: The command to run the Docker container with
 - Docker command arguments: Comma-separated list of input arguments of the Docker command
+- Input paths: Comma-separated list of datasets or directories to be made available to the docker container.
+Data is copied asynchronously in the container, it is up  to the application to wait until all data copy is completed.
 - Output path: The location in Hopsworks datasets where the output of the Job will be persisted, if the programs running inside the container redirect their output to the same container-local path.
 For example, if the output path is set to `/Projects/myproject/Resources` and the a container runs the command `echo "hello" >> /Projects/myproject/Resources/hello.txt`, then the Hopsworks job upon job completion will copy the entire content of the `/Projects/myproject/Resources` from the docker container to the corresponding path with the same name under Datasets.